Replace Your Transmission Filter in 7 Easy Steps

 Automatic transmission filters are usually priced between $50 to $250.
 Some are priced higher, depending on the brand and materials used.
 It can be sold individually, in kits, or as part of a whole assembly.
 Make sure to check the product specification before buying one for your vehicle.

 To ensure that you are getting the right fit, enter the correct details of your vehicle into our built-in search function.
 You may also filter your search according to the brand and price range you prefer.
 Click search and browse through our wide selection of high-quality filters.

 There are self-help videos on how to clean automatic transmission filters, but it is best to replace a clogged filter instead of cleaning it.
 If you’re not well-versed with automotive repair, it is best to leave the job to a trusted professional.

 What to Consider When Buying an Automatic Transmission Filter

-Paper - Some cars use paper-based materials for their filters, which are basically made from Dacron fabric or cellulose.
+Some cars use paper-based materials for their filters.
+These are basically made from Dacron fabric or cellulose.
 Compared to a screen filter that uses a wire mesh, a paper filter is more effective because it can prevent smaller particles from going through.
 However, this filter type can easily clog, greatly reducing fluid flow.